-While some utilities faced certain obstacles in meeting their RES requirements, the Minnesota Department of Commerce concludes that utilities complied with their 2013 obligations, and appear able to comply into the future.
-Commerce notes that the official determination as to whether utilities are complying with Minn.
-Stat. $\S 216B.1691$ is the responsibility of the Commission.
+While some utilities faced certain obstacles in meeting their RES requirements, the Minnesota Department of Commerce concludes that utilities complied with their 2015 obligations, and appear able to comply into the future.
+Commerce notes that the official determination as to whether utilities are complying with Minnesota Statute section 216B.1691 is the responsibility of the Commission and will be determined in Docket E999/M-16-83.